HortWeek, the coolest name in the industry, releases the last 2 parts of their peat-free garden podcast extravaganza

 • But the UK horticulture industry relies on imports of plants from Europe, especially small plug plants, which are generally grown using peat.

-• A ban would protect British peat free business from cheaper European plants, but it’s not realistic for the UK to produce that many plants from start to finish domestically.
+• It’s not realistic for the UK to produce that many plants from start to finish domestically.

 • UK growers can grow small plug plants on in a peat free mix: should that be considered peat free, at least for several more years?